JGSuw/rospy_crazyflie/README.md

 # Overview
 This project can be used to control one or more Bitcraze Crazyflies in ROS using python.
 Writing navigation programs with this software is simple and flexible.
-Users are free to interact with the Crazyflies either through ROS topics and actions, or through a wrapper of the official Bitcraze python API.
+Users are free to interact with the Crazyflies through ROS topics and actions, or through a wrapper of the official Bitcraze python API.
 This allows users familiar with ROS to quickly integrate their crazyflies with part of a larger robotic system, while also providing an appropriate starting point for beginners.

 # Dependencies
 To use this project, you will need